 Italy´s most photographed Cathedral

 The Duomo is a must, of course.
 Watch people on the vast square in front of this beautiful cathedral.
 Have a look inside and walk up to the roof.
 Since you will not be the only one there, make sure to reserve your visit online.
-A breathtaking view will make up for the crowds you may encounter, in particular on weekend days.
+A breathtaking view of Milan will make up for the crowds you may encounter, in particular on weekend days.

 Just opposite the Duomo, you cannot miss the Galleria Vittorio Emmanuele that links the Piazza del Duomo and Piazza Della Scala.
 Armani, Gucci, Prada, and Versace.
 You will find all their shops in this impressive 150 years old building.
 Famous restaurants like Ristorante Galleria and Savini are expensive and most crowded so that you may opt for one of the eating places outside.
 Don't miss the Lavazza flagship store just next to the Galleria.
 Sip a real Italian espresso in style in a very modern ambiance.
 The pastries are out of this world.
 This place is also perfect for people watching.

 If you are into shopping, but your budget is somehow limited, consider a visit to the traditional department store RINASCENTE next to the Galleria.
 Apart from fashion, jewelry, and accessories, the basement houses a design supermarket with masterpieces of Alessi and others.
 The panoramic terrace offers a spectacular view over the spires of the Duomo.
 Are you looking for the most delicate Italian fabrics?
 Make a stop at Valli Tessuti Alla Moda, just steps from the Teatro Alla Scala in Via Verdi.